TAC

 - The accident was caused or contributed to by another party (negligence)

-A ‘Serious Injury’ is a legal test and detailed consideration of your circumstances.
-A medical opinion will be required to determine if you have a serious injury.
+A ‘Serious Injury’ is a legal test requiring detailed consideration of your circumstances and a supporting medical opinion.
 Serious injuries can include:

-- Long-term physical injury or loss of body function which impacts your working life, social, domestic or recreational activities; or
+- Long-term physical injury or loss of body function which impacts your working, social, domestic or recreational life

-- Long-term severe psychological injuries which impact your working life, social, domestic or recreational activities; or
+- Long-term severe psychological injury which impacts your working, social, domestic or recreational life

-After you have been found to have a ‘Serious Injury’, court proceedings may be commenced to obtain common law damages.
+Once a ‘Serious Injury’ has been established, court proceedings may be commenced to claim common law damages.

-Yes, if you were injured while driving an unresisted motor vehicle, you are still covered by TAC, provided that the vehicle was capable of being registered with VicRoads.
+Yes, if you were injured while driving an unregistered motor vehicle, you are still covered by TAC, provided that the vehicle was capable of being registered with VicRoads.

 Yes, if you were the victim of a hit-and-run and the driver cannot be found, you are still entitled to claim compensation through the TAC.